RABI A. MUSAH, PH.D.

 Samira beyramysoltan, ph.d.

-Samira is a postdoctoral researcher whose realm of expertise is that of chemometrics and high-level statistical analysis.
+Samira was a postdoctoral researcher whose realm of expertise is that of chemometrics and high-level statistical analysis.
 She is currently a senior scientist of simulations and modeling at PerkinElmer.

 Victor deklerck, ph.d.